-Plumbers certified or registered with PCCLB can complete the online private sewer lateral inspection form online.
+Plumbers certified or registered with Pinellas County Construction Licensing Board (PCCLB) can complete the private sewer lateral inspection form online.

 Pinellas County Utilities sewer customers may be required to submit to the County a video showing an inspection of their property’s sewer lateral pipe per the requirements of Pinellas County Code Section 126-704.
 The purpose of the inspection is to confirm that the lateral operates without leaks and is structurally sound.
 This inspection process protects property owners, occupants and the County.

 A sewer pipe inspection camera, or push camera, is used to record a video of the sewer lateral.
 The push camera is inserted into the lateral from a cleanout outside of the building and within two feet of the foundation.
 Once inserted in the proper location, the camera is pushed downstream towards the connection to the public sewer.
 If the lateral is long and the camera doesn’t reach the public sewer, the camera should be inserted into an intermediate cleanout, if available, until the entire length of the lateral has been inspected.
 Lateral inspections must include the entire length of the lateral from approximately 2-feet outside of the building to the public portion of the lateral, as shown in the figure below.

 Property owners must hire a plumbing contractor registered or certified with the PCCLB to conduct and record the inspection.
 Lateral inspections and re-inspections, as needed, are conducted at the property owner’s expense.
 In certain cases, the property owner may apply for a rebate for the cost of the inspection.
 For information on the Pinellas County Utilities Rebate Program, visit Private Sewer Lateral Rebate Program – Pinellas County, or play the videos below.